Ashmitha9880/image-processing/README.md

 **OUTPUT**
 ![image](https://user-images.githubusercontent.com/97940767/173814864-75f806a2-1fc0-4bb6-a8a8-93558b8810fe.png)

-6)develop a program to visualize the image using various color space import cv2<br>
+6) develop a program to visualize the image using various color space import cv2<br>
 import matplotlib.pyplot as plt<br>
 import numpy as np<br>